pmareke/elixir_and_phoenix_journey/elixir/NOTES.md

 ## Structs

-- Structs are extensions built on top of maps that provide compile-time checks and default values.
+- `Structs` are extensions built on top of maps that provide compile-time checks and default values.
 - To define a struct, the `defstruct/1` construct is used.
+- `Structs` are bare `Maps` underneath.
+- If you don't specify a default key value when defining a struct, `nil` will be assumed.
-- Structs share the same syntax for accessing and updating fields as maps of fixed keys using the update syntax `(|)`.
+- `Structs` share the same syntax for accessing and updating fields as maps of fixed keys using the update syntax `(|)`.
-- Structs are simply maps with a "special" field named __struct__ that holds the name of the struct.
+- `Structs` are simply maps with a "special" field named __struct__ that holds the name of the struct.
-- Structs do not inherit any of the protocols that maps do.
+- `Structs` do not inherit any of the protocols that maps do.

 ## Protocols

-- TBD
+- `Protocols` are a mechanism to achieve polymorphism in Elixir where you want the behavior to vary depending on the data type.
+- `Protocols` allow us to extend the original behavior for as many data types as we need.
+- We define the protocol using `defprotocol`.
+- We implement the protocol for a data type using `defimpl , for`.
+- The power of Elixir's extensibility comes when protocols and structs are used together.
+- Elixir allows us to derive a protocol implementation based on the `Any` implementation.

+## Comprehensions

+- `Comprehensions` are syntactic sugar for looping over an Enumerable, often filtering out some results and mapping values into another list.
+- A `comprehension` is made of three parts: generators, filters, and collectables.
+    - In `for n <- [1, 2, 3, 4], n > 1, do: n * n`
+    - `n <- [1, 2, 3, 4]` is the generator.
+    - `n > 1` is the filter.
+    - `do: n * n` is the collectable.
+-  The result of a `comprehension` can be inserted into different data structures by passing the `:into`.

+## Sigils

+- Elixir provides double-quoted strings as well as a concept called charlists.
+- `Sigils` provide the foundation for extending the language with custom textual representations.
+- `Sigils` start with the tilde `~` character.
+- The most common `sigil` in Elixir is `~r`, which is used to create regular expressions.
+- The `~w` sigil is used to generate lists of words.
+- The `~s` sigil is used to generate strings.
+- The `~c` sigil is used to generate charlists.
+- The `~D` sigil is used to generate dates.
+- The `~T` sigil is used to generate times.

+## try, catch, and rescue

+- `Errors` (or `exceptions`) are used when exceptional things happen in the code.
+- `Errors` are raised using the `raise/1` function.
+- Other errors can be raised with `raise/2` passing the error name.
+- `Errors` can be caught using the `try/catch` construct.
+- A process can also die by explicitly sending an `exit` signal.
+- `exit` can also be "caught" using `try/catch`.
+- The `try/after` construct allows to ensure that a resource is cleaned up after some action that could potentially raise an error.

+## Debugging

+- `IO.inspect/2` is a useful function to print information while debugging.